 Here are some suggested first steps that can facilitate helping victims of intimate partner violence:

 The Intimate Partner Violence (IPV) Working Group comprises Mohit Bhandari, MD, FRCSC (Chair), Sonia Dosanjh, MSW (Co-Chair), Emil Schemitsch, MD, FRCSC, Clare Freeman, MSW, David Mathews, PsyD, LICSW, Sheila Sprague, MSc (Project Coordinator), and Dennis Jeanes.
 Mohit Bhandari is an Associate Professor in the Department of Surgery and is an Associate Member of the Department of Clinical Epidemiology and Biostatistics at McMaster University.
 He currently holds a Canada Research Chair in Musculoskeletal Trauma and Surgical Outcomes and has published extensively on the topic of IPV in orthopaedic patients.
 Sonia Dosanjh is a Social Worker with over ten years of experience in helping women who have experienced IPV.
 Emil Schemitsch is the Division Head of Orthopaedic Surgery at St. Michael's Hospital in Toronto.
 He is a Professor at the University of Toronto and a Member of the Canadian Orthopaedic Association Executive Committee.
 Clare Freeman is the current Chair of the provincial Domestic Advisory Council for the Minister of Women's Issues and Children and Youth (2007-2009) and is the Executive Director of Interval House of Hamilton (an emergency abuse women shelter, counseling, outreach, and research services).
 David Mathews is the current Director of Therapy of the Domestic Abuse Project in Minneapolis.
-Dennis Jeanes is the Manager of Communications and Advocacy for the Canadian Orthopaedic Association.

 PDF Version of Statement